 Not Quite Flight: The grappling hook and parachute combo lets Rico glide effortlessly over Panau.

-Rico: "Considering the value of the Panauan buck, it would've been more expensive to shoot you."
+Rico: "Considering the value of the Panauan buck, shooting you would have been more expensive."

 One-Man Army: This describes Rico to a T. He's so badass the army has to call for air support just to deal with him.
 Then he steals the incoming chopper and mows the survivors down with it.